J-falkenstein/topolosses/README.md

 - **`base_loss`** (_Loss, optional):
   The base loss function used with the topology-aware component.
 Default: `None`.

 > **Note**: Each loss function also has specific arguments.
 These are documented within the code using docstrings, and can be easily accessed using Python's `help()` function or by exploring the source code.
+The API reference is available here: https://j-falkenstein.github.io/topolosses/

 ## Working with Source Code
-If you want to modify the code (e.g., adjust a loss function), you’ll need to build the C++ extensions manually.
+If no binary for your plattform is available or if you want to modify the code (e.g., adjust a loss function), you’ll need to build the C++ extensions locally.
 These extensions are only included in the PyPI wheels, not in the source code, so building them is required when working from source.
+Make sure you have: A C++ compiler (e.g. GCC, Clang or MSVC), Python development headers, OpenCV, Boost, and Eigen installed.

+- Option 1: After cloning the repo you can tweak pyproject.toml and CMakeLists.txt to point at your local library paths.
+Then you can use python -m build to build the wheels and pip install {path}.whl.
+- Option 2: When not wanting to build but working directly inside the package it requires manual building of the C++ extensions.
+Might require adjusting the import statements.
-TODO explain how to install c++ extensions
+(TODO explain how to install c++ extensions)

 ## Folder Structure